geocamxyz/geocam-viewer/README.md

 ### Usage:

 ```
-import { viewer } from "geocam-viewer"
+import { viewer as geocamViewer } from "geocam-viewer"
 ```
 ### Setup:
 Node is the html element which the viewer will be binded.